Gogebic Street Railway. → Gogebic & Iron Counties Railway & Light → Ironwood & Bessemer Railway. & Light

 Reference: [MRRC]

-This was an electric railroad which extended from Montreal and Hurley Wisconsin east to Ironwood, Bessemer and Jessieville, MI, a total of about 12 miles.
+This was an electric railroad which extended from Montreal and Hurley in Wisconsin east to Ironwood, Bessemer and Jessieville, MI, a total of about 12 miles.
 The line was ultimately abandoned under different ownership in 1932.

 This interurban and street railway ran about 26 trains per day in each direction at its peak.
 The railway had similar three-track barns in Ironwood and Bessemer.
 [ERM]